Donald Duck (American comic book): IDW Publishing

 In 2015, IDW Publishing obtained the Disney comics license and began publishing their own set of comics.
 IDW restarted Donald Ducks numbering over from #1, but also retained a secondary legacy numbering system that continued the series with #368.
 The new series continued Boom!
 Studios' variant covers gimmick; almost every issue had three different covers, and #1 had five.

 This series featured a wide mix of stories, with contributions from Italy, Denmark, the Netherlands, the Disney Studio Program, and American stories seeing their first reprint.
 The most common source was Italian comics from the late 1960s and 70s, with stories by Romano Scarpa, Luciano Bottaro and Giorgio Cavazzano leading many issues.

 Issue #5 and 6 (Sept/Oct 2015) presented "The True Origin of the Diabolical Duck Avenger"—an Italian story from June 1969 by Elisa Penna, Guido Martina and Giovan Battista Carpi that introduced Paperinik, Donald Duck's costumed vigilante alter ego which began as a way to get revenge on his own relatives, but later became a crime-fighting superhero.
 For the English translation, IDW used "the Duck Avenger".
 The second "Duck Avenger" story was presented in issues #14 and 15 (June/July 2016), and then IDW began a six-issue Duck Avenger spin-off series, reprinting stories from the 1996 Italian series PKNA.

 Slow sales prompted IDW to drop most of their Disney comics titles in 2017, and Donald Ducks last issue was #21, aka #388 (June 2017).

+Fantagraphics

+In October 2025, Fantagraphics became the publisher of the classic Disney comic titles after having published archival collections of Disney comics since 2011.
+Donald Duck returned as a bi-monthly title with issue #1 (legacy #389) releasing in December 2025.